osllmai/indox_Router/docs/docs/usage/chat.md

 The `messages` parameter is a list of dictionaries, each with `role` and `content` keys:

 - `role`: Can be one of "system", "user", "assistant", or "function"
-- `content`: The content of the message
+- `content`: The content of the message (string for text-only, or list for multimodal)

 Example message formats: